Sciguy429/KipSelect/README.md

-# NOTE
-So uh libnx changed how the gfx stuff worked and now none of this code will work.
-I dont have the time to resturcture it right now so this project is gonna be put on hold.

 # Kip Select
 ![screenshot](https://github.com/Sciguy429/KipSelect/raw/master/graphics/Example-Screenshot.jpg)
 This is a WIP kip manager for atmosphere's fusée launcher, this homebrew will not work with Kosmos, or any other pack that boots from hekate, while it will run it wont do anything as hekate controls what kips load in those packs.
 This homebrew is intended only for use with 'vanilla' atmosphere, launched with fusée.